TV Tropes Needs Your Help

 - Buffy the Vampire Slayer:

-- Despite not really being his daughter, Faith winds up very much playing this role to The Mayor on the third season of — she's his loyal Dragon, of whom he is clearly protective.
-Her loyalty is based on him the first (and possibly only) person whoever valued her just for being her (not using her or trying to change her).
+- Despite not really being his daughter, Faith winds up very much playing this role to The Mayor in the third season — she's his loyal Dragon, of whom he is clearly protective.
+Her loyalty is based on him being the first (and possibly only) person who ever valued her just for being her (not using her or trying to change her).
 When he tells her that even if Buffy did a Face-Heel Turn, he'd still pick Faith over her, it's a weird but touchingly sincere moment that clearly means the world to her.
 Buffy sending her into a coma led to his one swear word and Buffy taunting him about said loss led to his defeat.
 Many scenes between Faith and the Mayor involved him acting very fatherly and tender, giving her gifts and general life advice (about respecting and valuing herself) alongside assassination missions.
 Nice little call back in both Season Seven and the Season Eight comics, showing that Faith remembers him fondly despite her Heel-Face Turn.

 - Darla is this, if you remember that The Master is her sire.

 - Drusilla is almost as evil as her beloved "Daddy."
 The two seem to have a lot in common, killing and making plans together, and in "Crush," Dru even shows Angelus' affinity for torture, while Spike prefers quick kills.
 Angelus even tells her "no one knows me like you do."
 Her betrayal of Spike for Angelus the moment he returns probably seals the deal.
 Of course, Dru and Angelus have been sleeping together since before Spike was born, but that's how vampire families seem to work.